-The 100-year flood describes a flood that has a 1% chance of hitting an area in any given year.
-An area that has a 1% chance of flood is on the 100-year floodplain.
-100-year floodplains exist in St. Clair County along the lower portions of the Black, Pine, and Belle Rivers and along numerous creeks and drains.
+100-year flood refers to a floodplain where there is a 1 -in-100 chance that a flood to that level will occur in any given year.

+100-year floodplains exist in St. Clair County along the lower portions of the Black, Pine, and Belle rivers and along numerous creeks and drains.